 The symmetrical encryption key created by this procedure is session-based and constitutes the actual encryption for the data sent between server and client.
 Once this is established, the rest of the data must be encrypted with this shared secret.
 This is done prior to authenticating a client.

-SSH can be configured to utilize a variety of different symmetrical cipher systems, including AES, Blowfish, 3DES, CAST128, and Arcfour.
+SSH can be configured to use a variety of different symmetrical cipher systems, including Advanced Encryption Standard (AES), Blowfish, 3DES, CAST128, and Arcfour.
 The server and client can both decide on a list of their supported ciphers, ordered by preference.
 The first option from the client’s list that is available on the server is used as the cipher algorithm in both directions.

-On Ubuntu 14.04, both the client and the server are defaulted like this:
+On Ubuntu 20.04, both the client and the server are defaulted like the following:

-This means that if two Ubuntu 14.04 machines are connecting to each other (without overriding the default ciphers through configuration options), they will always use the
+This means that if two Ubuntu 20.04 machines are connecting to each other (without overriding the default ciphers through configuration options), they will always default to using the

-Asymmetrical encryption is different from symmetrical encryption in that to send data in a single direction, two associated keys are needed.
+Asymmetrical encryption is different from symmetrical encryption because to send data in a single direction, two associated keys are needed.
 One of these keys is known as the private key, while the other is called the public key.

 The public key can be freely shared with any party.
 It is associated with its paired key, but the private key cannot be derived from the public key.
 The mathematical relationship between the public key and the private key allows the public key to encrypt messages that can only be decrypted by the private key.
 This is a one-way ability, meaning that the public key has no ability to decrypt the messages it writes, nor can it decrypt anything the private key may send it.

 The private key should be kept entirely secret and should never be shared with another party.
 This is a key requirement for the public key paradigm to work.
 The private key is the only component capable of decrypting messages that were encrypted using the associated public key.
 By virtue of this fact, any entity capable of decrypting these messages has demonstrated that they are in control of the private key.